An incredibly delicious spinach and feta pie recipe, stuffed with plenty of vegetables and wrapped in homemade filo dough. Great summer party food.

 With the delicacy of the dough in mind, be sure to keep everything well floured.
 Don't go crazy or anything, it's always best to use a little flour as possible to complete the task at hand, just sprinkle a light coating of flour over everything regularly, bearing in mind this dough is very keen to stick to both the pasta rollers and your worktop.
 Both of these scenarios are extremely frustrating.

-Rest assured though, that the neatness of the pastry is not important as everything will be folded over and coiled around – don’t worry about tears (unless their yours!) or misshapen pastry.
+Rest assured though, that the neatness of the pastry is not important as everything will be folded over and coiled around - don't worry about tears (unless they're yours!) or misshapen pastry.
 However, to further mitigate against sticking, roll out and fill only one sheet of pastry at a time.
-Be sure to keep the rest of the dough loosely covered while you work so it doesn’t dry out.
+Be sure to keep the rest of the dough loosely covered while you work so it doesn't dry out.

 Makes an enviable packed lunch or splendid picnic spread.